love God with all your heart, mind, and soul and your neighbor as yourself

 The Development Manager at CASS has this suggestion when you see homeless on the street:

-• Keep apples and/or granola bars, and water in your car year-round and give them to the homeless person instead of cash.
+• Keep apples and/or granola bars, and water in your car year-round and give them to the homeless person instead of cash (see also: Blessing Bags).

 • Giving cash is usally NOT a good idea.